jahbini/html2coffeekup/readme.md

 > For example, using the prefix `@` would result in `@body ->`.

-*  `selectors` is a boolean to toggle emitting classes and ids as a first argument to element functions as a selector string (default: `true`).

-> For example, when true you get `div '#id.cls1.cls2`.
-When false you get `div id: "id", class: "cls1 cls2"`

-*  `b` is a string.
+*  `b` is a string for the breakoutId.
+"Break Out" this tag ID element and it's children as a separate file.
 The HTML tag with that id is directed to a new halvalla source class and file in the slug directory
 > example '--b=bloviation' will direct a `<tag ID='bloviation' ...`
 to a new file in the slug directory wrapped in a class statement

-*  `m` is a string that matches the original html text and inserts an ID into a tag that can only be described by it's actual text of classnames.
+*  `m` is a string that matches the original html text and inserts the breakoutId into a tag that can only be doescribed by it's actual text of classnames.
+>  the output files `test/footer.coffee` and `test/header.coffee` are examples.

+*  `e` is a RE of the form 'tagname.*\.class-to-find.*\.find-this-class-too' and inserts the matching
+>  html elements into the Break Out file.
+Matched classes will have unique tag names based on the breakoutId.
+>  see the file `test/blov/dicey.coffee` for an example extracted from `test/bs.html`.

 # Example REPL Session
 *  `bin/html2halvalla --b=header --m='<header' --b=footer --m='<footer' --b=bloviation --m='div class="large-8 columns"' --s=blov  test/bs.html`
-*  will match the '<header' text in the html and replace it with `<header id="#{option b.value}" <header id=header
+>  Matches the '<header' text in the html and replace it with `<header id="#{option b.value}" <header id=header
+>
-*  this will decode an html file into four separate files named html.coffee, header.coffee, footer.coffee and bloviation.coffee
-*  If the id for 'bloviation' already exists in the html file, the '-m' option is not needed.
+> And will decode an html file into four separate files named html.coffee, header.coffee, footer.coffee and bloviation.coffee (If the id for 'bloviation' already exists in the html file, the '-m' option is not needed.)